-NZY (Harvard) Growth Agar is used for lambda and filamentous phage.
+NZM Growth Medium is used for lambda and filamentous phage.
 This medium was developed by Blattner and colleagues as a rich medium for the propagation of bacteriophages (1).
-Cells grow very fast in this medium as this medium provides all the amino acids, vitamins and other metabolites required for cell growth (2).
+Cells grow very fast in this medium as it provides all the amino acids, vitamins and other metabolites required for cell growth (2).
 Casein enzymic hydrolysate provides nitrogen, amino acids, and carbon sources for the cells.
-Yeast extract functions as the source of vitamins and trace elements.
-Sodium chloride provides sodium ions for transport and osmotic balance (3).
-This medium contains agar as the solidifying agent.
-NZY (Harvard) Growth Agar allows the cells to grow more rapidly as they do not have to synthesize nucleotide precursors and other factors required for growth.
+Sodium chloride provides sodium ions for transport and osmotic balance and Magnesium sulfate is a source of magnesium ions required in a variety of enzymatic reactions, including DNA replication (3).
+NZM broth allows the cells to grow more rapidly as they do not have to synthesize nucleotide precursors and other factors required for growth.